Yash-Solanki6803/React_Notes/README.md

-# React_By_Brian_Holt
+# React_Notes
-Course resources by Brian Hold on Frontend Masters
+Course resources by Brian Holt on Frontend Masters and Other Notes